dlblak03/dlblak03/README.md

 ## Heyo 👋

-Software Engineer specializing in Frontend development and Cloud Architecture.
-Experienced in the Healthcare industry.
+Software Engineer specializing in frontend development and cloud architecture.
+Experienced in the healthcare industry.
 Passionate about AWS and SvelteKit.